Hi, I'm Antonio 👋

 About

-My current research is focused on mapping forest diversity and disease (oak wilt) in the North American temperate forests.
+My current research is focused on mapping forest diversity and disease at the large scale, in particular at the North American temperate forests.
 I also collaborate with ASCEND Biology Integration Institute as postdoc; and institute that seeks to understand the causes and consequences of plant biodiversity across scales in an era of rapid global change.

-I have had an interdisciplinary career, and because of that, sometimes it’s hard to describe myself as an ecologist or remote sensing scientist.
+I have had an multidisciplinary career, and because of that, sometimes it’s hard to describe myself in a single field.
 I have been working in fields such as geographic information systems, remote sensing, ecology, physiology, and modeling throughout my career.
 All of that applied to 🌱🌳!

 I am always open to working-collaborating with people on my research topics.
 Therefore, do not hesitate to contact me.